Unidata/tds/docs/src/public/userguide/pages/thredds/InvCatalogServerSpec.md

 </xsd:element>
 ~~~

-The `datasetRoot` element associates a portion of the URL path with a directory on disk where the data files are stored.
+* The `datasetRoot` element associates a portion of the URL path with a directory on disk where the data files are stored.
-It must be contained directly in the `catalog` element.
+* It must be contained directly in the `catalog` element.
-The `datasetRoot`s are *global* to a TDS, they only need to be declared once; put them in a catalog that is processed before they are used (by convention, put them in the top catalog).
+* The `datasetRoot`s are *global* to a TDS, they only need to be declared once; put them in a catalog that is processed before they are used (by convention, put them in the top catalog).

-Example:
+#### Example

 ~~~xml
 <catalog xmlns="http://www.unidata.ucar.edu/namespaces/thredds/InvCatalog/v1.0"